 What are the options for replacing missing teeth?

-While there are many traditional options for missing teeth such as dentures or bridges, Dr. Weinstock will usually recommend dental implants when possible.
-Dental implants can replace one missing tooth or a full arch of missing teeth.
+There are several options to replace missing teeth with.
+However, Dr. Weinstock will usually recommend dental implants when possible.
+Teeth implants can replace one missing tooth or a full arch of missing teeth.
 Dr. Weinstock provides a range of options for replacing lost teeth to fit all lifestyles, budgets, and cosmetic goals.

 Missing Teeth FAQs

-Do I have to worry about facial sagging?
+Do I have to worry about facial sagging if I have missing teeth?

 Facial sagging is a product of missing teeth.
 Although, it affects older patients more prominently than younger patients.
 Without teeth, your jawbone starts to deteriorate over time and contribute to facial sagging.
 This does not happen overnight.